 So, What is the Best Exercise for Heart Health?

-Don’t assume that you have to run or pedal harder than everyone else on your bike to get your ticker in shape.
+Don’t assume that you have to run or push harder than everyone else to get your ticker in shape.
 In fact, your general activity levels throughout the day might be more important than exactly what you’re doing.

-Here’s why: A new study, published in January 2021 in the journal PLOS Medicine, concluded that people who have the most physically active lifestyles have the healthiest hearts.
+A study, published in January 2021 in the journal PLOS Medicine, concluded that people who have the most physically active lifestyles have the healthiest hearts.

 In the study, researchers looked at accelerometer readings (a device that measures daily movement) over seven days for over 90,000 people who did not have cardiovascular disease.
 Their conclusion: Whether doing vigorous activity (like a run), moderate activity (like a walk), or just total time spent on your feet and moving around, being more active over the course of the day was associated with a stronger heart.
 For instance, compared to the least active folks, those who were the most active (recorded the most minutes of activity in the day) had a 53 percent lower risk of heart disease.